 • Study Subject: Fellowship is awarded to study any of the subjects offered by the university.

 • Award: The stipend is $4,000 per month, plus a one-time supplement (maximum, $1,500) towards relocation expenses.

 • Nationality: The Fellowship is available to International students.

 • a number of scholarship: Number not given.

-• Eligible Countries: The Scholarship is available to international students
+• Eligible Countries: The grant is available to international students

 • Entrance Requirement: Applicants must be conversant in English and have familiarity with Italian.
 At the time of application, a PhD is required.
 Priority will be given to early and mid-career scholars.
 It must be possible for applicants to carry out most of their research in Florence.
 I Tatter welcome applications from scholars from all nations and gives special consideration to candidates without regular access to research materials and facilities in Italy.
 Applications are evaluated by international scholars.
 The selection committee aims to assess the ability of candidates to contribute in a collegial way to the intellectual life of the Harvard Center.